lyukgong/lyukgong/README.md

 Games cover almost every area of development.
 Web, Android, Graphic, Math, Security, Hacking... a lot anyway.

-# Resolution
-I will continue to study and research in various fields of development in the future.

 # Rankings of interests
 1. Security & Hacking
 2. Computer Graphics & Physics